Birkbeck/bsc-project-source-code-files-2024-5-ksadidar/README.md

 There is a requirements.txt that enlists the version of packages that were used for this project.

- PROJECT STRUCTURE
+ PROJECT FOLDER STRUCTURE
-.
+├── main.py                 # main sourceCode to perform EDA and run recommendation pipeline + evaluation ├── recommender.ipynb       # Interactive Jupyter notebook for experimentation
-├── main.py                 # main sourceCode to perform EDA and run recommendation pipeline ├── recommender.ipynb       # Interactive Jupyter notebook for experimentation ├── data.csv                # Main dataset of songs with audio features ├── data_by_year.csv        # Aggregated feature trends by year
+├── data.csv                # Main dataset of songs with audio features ├── data_by_year.csv        # Aggregated feature trends by year
 ├── data_by_genres.csv      # Aggregated feature trends by genre
 ├── data_by_artist.csv      # Aggregated feature trends by artist
 ├── requirements.txt        # Project dependencies
-└── README.md               # Project documentation
+└── README.md               # Project documentation-this file

-DEPENDENCIES
+INSTALLATION DEPENDENCIES
 ~
 Python 3.8+
 pandas